Twelver Shi'ism: The Succession to Muhammad

+Name inscriptions of the Prophet Muhammad along with the Twelve Imams.

 Shia believe that with the death of Muhammad, his religious and political authority were inherited to the Imams.
 Shia consider the Successor as the esoteric interpreter of the revelation and the Divine Law.

-With the exception of Zaydis, Shi'ites believe in the Imamate, a principle by which rulers are Imams who are divinely chosen, infallible and sinless and must come from the Ahl al-Bayt regardless of majority opinion, shura or election.
+With the exception of Zaydis, Shia Muslims believe in the Imamate, a principle by which rulers are Imams who are divinely chosen, Infallible and sinless and must come from the Ahl al-Bayt regardless of majority opinion, Shura or election.
 They claim that before his death, Muhammad had given many indications, in the event of Ghadir Khumm in particular, that he considered Ali, his cousin and son-in-law, as his successor.
-For the Twelvers, Ali and his eleven descendants, the twelve Imams, are believed to have been considered, even before their birth, as the only valid Islamic rulers appointed and decreed by God.
+For the Twelvers, Ali and his eleven descendants, The Twelve Imams, are believed to have been considered, even before their birth, as the only valid Islamic rulers appointed and decreed by God.
 Shia Muslims believe that with the exception of Ali and Hasan, all the caliphs following Muhammad's death were illegitimate, and that Muslims had no obligation to follow them.
 They hold that the only guidance that was left behind, as stated in the hadith of the two weighty things, was the Quran and Muhammad's family and offspring.
 The latter, due to their infallibility, are considered to be able to lead the Muslim community with justice and equity.